Fundamental limit on the heralded single photons' spectral brightness: Introduction

-We here define a new quantity, the quality factor, as the product of effective spectral brightness (ESB) and SBR to characterize the combined performance of SB and SBR of a biphoton source.
-We show that this quality factor is proportional to the PP, where the proportionality is determined by the waveform shape.
-Even in the limit of negligible background noise, the quality factor accurately accounts for the reduced SBR due to the overlapping of successive photons as the photon generation rate or temproal width increases.
-Therefore, the quality factor allows one to determine the fundamental limit of a biphoton source's spectral brightness.
+To elucidate the relationships among these figures of merit and to determine what value is the fundamental limit on the SB, we define a new quantity, the quality factor $Q$ as the product of the effective spectral brightness (ESB) and the SBR (see the next section).
+This quantity characterizes the combined performance of a biphoton source in terms of the SB and SBR.
+We showed that the $Q$ value is proportional to the pairing probability, with the proportionality determined by the waveform shape.
+Even in the limit of negligible background noise, the $Q$ value accurately accounts for the reduced SBR due to the overlap of successive photons as the photon generation rate or temporal width increases.
+Because the quantities used to define the quality factor are commonly measured in experiments, this definition provides a convenient way to quickly assess how closely a biphoton source approaches the ideal noise-free condition.
+In other words, a fundamental limit on the SB does exist because the pairing probability must be less than one.

-This work systematically studied the quality factor of a double-$\Lambda$ SFWM biphoton source with hot atomic vapor.
-Our study began with an experimental verification of the universal relationship between the quality factor and pairing probability outlined in \eq{relation}.
-Following this, we investigated how various experimental parameters affect the PP, i.e., the product of the heralding probabilities, and provided theoretical interpretations for the observed behaviors.
-After optimizing various experimental parameters, we achieved a PP of 0.81$\pm$0.02, i.e., about 90\% of the photons, on average, in two detection channels were the paired biphotons.
-This pairing probability resulted in a quality factor of 0.68$\pm$0.02, corresponding to, at SBR of 6.9$\pm$0.1, an ESB of (9.8$\pm$0.4)$\times \mu$s or SB of (7.0$\pm$0.3)$\times \times$6 MHz.
-To prepare the population in the $\lvert1\rangle$ ground state, we applied a hyperfine optical pumping (HOP) field in the form of a donut-shaped beam, which depleted the population in $\lvert2\rangle$ while minimizing disturbance to the SFWM interaction region.
-Throughout the study, the optical density (OD), denoted by $\alpha$ in \eqs{FWM}-(\ref{eq:EITm}), was about 500 \cite{OurOpticaQ2025}.
+In this paper, we will present a systematic study on the quality factor $Q$ and pairing probability $P$ of a double-$\Lambda$ SFWM biphoton source with hot atomic vapor.
+First, the universal relationship between $Q$ and $P$, outlined in \eq{relation}, will be introduced.
+Then, we will report how various experimental parameters affect $P$ and provide theoretical interpretations of the observed behaviors.
+Next, we will show that after optimizing various experimental parameters, a $P$ value of $0.89\pm0.02$ is achieved; i.e., approximately $94\%$ of the photons in the two detection channels are, on average, the paired biphotons.
+This pairing probability results in a quality factor of $0.73\pm0.02$, corresponding to an ESB of $(1.03\pm0.03)\times10^5$ (pairs/s)$\cdot 10^4$ (pairs/s)$\cdot 10^4$ and $13$, respectively.
+In \rfs{\CiteTableHotAtom}, the authors employed hot atomic vapor to generate biphotons via the SFWM process.
+Compared with cold-atom sources, hot-atom sources typically have shorter temporal widths but greater generation rates.
+The ESB of a hot-atom source usually surpasses the average ESB of a cold-atom source, which typically has a low duty cycle.
+Moreover, the ESB in this work surpassed even the best value of the peak ESBs of the cold-atom biphoton sources \cite{\CiteTableColdAtom}.
+Across these prior works and the present work, the reported ESBs ranged from 1.8$\times 10^4$ (pairs/s)$\cdot \mu$s, while the corresponding SBRs were between 4.0$\times 10^3$ (pairs/s)$\cdot 10^3$ and 13, respectively.